 Zaretta Hammond is a teacher educator, researcher, and consultant committed to supporting leaders, coaches, and teachers in integrating neuroscience with instruction, equity, and literacy.
 In her ongoing work with teachers, she has successfully supported educators throughout the country and beyond to develop culturally responsive habits of mind and instructional practices that support underprepared diverse students to lead their own learning.

-The mission of Teaching Tolerance is to help teachers and schools educate children and youth to be active participants in a diverse democracy.
-Teaching Tolerance provides free resources to educators—teachers, administrators, counselors and other practitioners—who work with children from kindergarten through high school.
+The mission of Learning for Justice is to help teachers and schools educate children and youth to be active participants in a diverse democracy.
+Learning for Justice provides free resources to educators—teachers, administrators, counselors and other practitioners—who work with children from kindergarten through high school.
 Educators use our materials to supplement the curriculum, to inform their practices, and to create civil and inclusive school communities where children are respected, valued and welcome participants.
 In 2021, we changed our name to better reflect our mission.
 Our new name speaks to the collaborative work of learning and growing together to reach our goal of justice for all.

 Rethinking Schools is firmly committed to equity and to the vision that public education is central to the creation of a humane, caring, multiracial democracy.
 Throughout its history, Rethinking Schools has tried to balance classroom practice and educational theory.
 It is an activist publication, with articles written by and for teachers, parents, and students.